What is Espresso Martini Cocktail and How to Make it

 Garnish Espresso Martini

-History of Espresso Martini
+What is the History of Espresso Martini?

 In the world of cocktails, the Espresso Martini has a relatively brief history, tracing back to the early 1980s when London bartender Dick Bradsel is credited with its invention.